-Assessment is a process through which the College collects information about students to facilitate their success by ensuring their appropriate placement into English, ESL, and/or mathematics courses.
+Assessment is a process through which the College collects information about students to facilitate their success by ensuring their appropriate recommendations for English, ESL, and/or mathematics courses.

-With the passing of Assembly Bill 705, which requires that community colleges maximize the probability that a student will enter and complete transfer-level coursework in English and mathematics within a one-year timeframe, the assessment process at OCC is changed to follow that guideline.
-Students (both new and continuing) will have access to enroll in first-level transfer English and mathematics courses regardless of prior placement or enrollment in below transfer-level courses or ESL.
+With the passing of Assembly Bill 705, which requires that community colleges maximize the probability that a student will enter and complete transfer-level coursework in English and mathematics within a one-year timeframe, students will have access to enroll in first-level transfer English/ESL and mathematics courses regardless of prior placement or enrollment in below transfer-level courses or ESL.
 In addition to a transfer-level placement, students will receive a recommendation on the level of support needed to succeed in the course.
 Support recommendations are based on high school English and mathematics courses completed, the grades in those courses, and the cumulative, unweighted high school GPA.
-Students will not need to take an English and/or math placement test.
+Students do not need to take a placement test to access first-level transfer courses or receive a recommendation.

 In the case students do not have high school transcripts, they may self report their GPA on the College application and or receive placement via a default placement, which provides students access to first-level transfer math and English courses with recommended support.

-Students may also receive placement above first-level English and mathematics transfer courses via the following alternative methods:
+Students may also receive placement above first-level English and mathematics transfer courses via the alternative methods below.
+Students must complete the prerequisite clearance request form and provide transcripts and/or test scores in order to receive placement above first-level transfer courses.

-- Successful completion of courses – students who have successfully completed an English or mathematics course from an accredited college or university that is considered equivalent at OCC.
+- Successful completion of college courses – students who have successfully completed an English or mathematics course from an accredited college or university that is considered equivalent at OCC.

 - AP scores – students who received a score of “3” or above on AP Calculus and/or AP English Literature or AP English Language and Composition.

-Students may challenge their placement results if they believe their placement is inaccurate.
-Challenge forms must be submitted prior to enrolling in the course.
+Students may challenge their placement results if they believe their placement is inaccurate by submitting a prerequisite clearance form or a prerequisite challenge form to the department

-Students are encouraged to visit the Assessment Center’s website at http://www.orangecoastcollege.edu/assessmentcenter, call (714) 432-5789 or stop by the Assessment Center, located on the first floor of Watson Hall, for more information about the assessment process.
-International students should contact the Global Engagement Center at (714) 432-5940 or firstname.lastname@example.org for testing requirements.
+Students are encouraged to visit the Assessment Center’s website at http://www.orangecoastcollege.edu/assessmentcenter or email firstname.lastname@example.org for more information about the assessment process.
+International students should contact the Global Engagement Center at (714) 432-5940 or email@example.com for testing requirements.